MarlinFirmware/Configurations/config/examples/Tronxy/X5SA/HOWTO-INSTALL.md

-# Befort start (Optional, but recommended)
+# Before start (Optional, but recommended)

-You can dump the current settings of your printer.
+You can (OR MUST) dump the current settings of your printer.
 It may help you to figure out some configs, like steps/mm of your extruder.

 1. Create a file named ``savesettings.gcode`` with the followig content:
 ```